hericles-koelher/simple_calculator/README.md

 # simple_calculator

-A Flutter simple calculator app made for study purposes.
+A simple calculator app made for study Flutter and Provider.

 ## Getting Started